 Typical high speed ADCs use both clock edges to generate a variety of internal timing signals.
 As a result, these ADCs may be sensitive to clock duty cycle.
-Commonly, a ±5% tolerance is required on the clock duty cycle to maintain dynamic performance characteristics.
+Commonly, a $\pm 5\%$ tolerance is required on the clock duty cycle to maintain dynamic performance characteristics.

-The AD9233 contains a DCS that retimes the nonsampling, or falling edge, providing an internal clock signal with a nominal 50% duty cycle.
-This allows a wide range of clock input duty cycles without affecting the performance of the AD9233.
+The AD9246 contains a duty cycle stabilizer (DCS) that retimes the nonsampling, or falling edge, providing an internal clock signal with a nominal 50% duty cycle.
+This allows a wide range of clock input duty cycles without affecting the performance of the AD9246.
 Noise and distortion performance are nearly flat for a wide range of duty cycles when the DCS is on, as shown in Figure 31.

 Jitter in the rising edge of the input is still of paramount concern and is not reduced by the internal stabilization circuit.
 The duty cycle control loop does not function for clock rates less than 20 MHz nominally.
-The loop has a time constant associated with it that needs to be considered in applications where the clock rate can change dynamically, which requires a wait time of 1.5 $\mu s$ to 5 $\mu s$ after a dynamic clock frequency increase (or decrease) before the DCS loop is relocked to the input signal.
-During the time the loop is not locked, the DCS loop is bypassed, and the internal device timing is dependant on the duty cycle of the input clock signal.
-In such an application, it can be appropriate to disable the duty cycle stabilizer.
+The loop has a time constant associated with it that needs to be considered in applications where the clock rate can change dynamically.
+This requires a wait time of 1.5 μs to 5 μs after a dynamic clock frequency increase (or decrease) before the DCS loop is relocked to the input signal.
+During the time period the loop is not locked, the DCS loop is bypassed, and the internal device timing is dependent on the duty cycle of the input clock signal.
+In such an application, it may be appropriate to disable the duty cycle stabilizer.
 In all other applications, enabling the DCS circuit is recommended to maximize ac performance.

-The DCS can be enabled or disabled by setting the SDIO/DCS pin when operating in the external pin mode (see Table 10), or via the SPI, as described in the Table 15.
+The DCS can be enabled or disabled by setting the SDIO/DCS pin when operating in the external pin mode (see Table 10), or via the SPI, as described in Table 13.

 Table 10.
-Mode Selection (External Pin Mode)
+Mode Sel ection (External Pin Mod le)

 Voltage at Pin SCLK/DFS SDIO/DCS

 AGND Binary (default) DCS disabled

 AVDD Twos complement DCS enabled (default)